 [Text only] [Excel file]

-- Trends in drug offense case rates for white, Asian/NHPI, and American Indian youths followed a similar pattern between 1985 and the early 1990s, during which time rates declined 37% or more for each race group.
-By 2010, the rate for white juveniles was more than 3 times higher than the rate in 1991, and the rate for American Indian juveniles and Asian/NHPI juveniles were more than twice the rates than their low points.
+- Trends in drug offense case rates for white, Asian/NHPI, and American Indian youths followed a similar pattern between 1985 and the early 1990s, during which time rates declined 34% or more for each race group.
+Rates for each group increased through the late 1990s and then stayed within a limited range through 2011.

-- The black-white disparity in drug offense case rates reached a peak in 1991, when the rate for black youth was 4.8 times the rate for white youth.
-The decline in the rate for black youth since the mid-1990s, coupled with the growth in the rate for white youth, reduced the black-white disparity to 1.3 in 2010.
+- The black-white disparity in drug offense case rates reached a peak in 1991, when the rate for black youth was nearly five times the rate for white youth.
+The decline in the rate for black youth since the mid-1990s, coupled with the growth in the rate for white youth, reduced the black-white disparity to 1.2 in 2011.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: